AymaneHarkati/Learning-Rate-Optimizer/README.md

 # Learning-Rate-Optimizer
-In this repository, it include a python package that could be used to find the best learning rate for your deep learning model
+This repository is a python package, created in goal to find the best learning rate for your deep learning model